Home

 What is skin elasticity?

 Skin elasticity is your skin's ability to stretch and return to its original form without permanently changing shape or tearing.
+But, what actually is skin elasticity, and why is it important?

 A protein called elastin is found in the dermal layer of your skin along with collagen.
 This gives skin its stretchy skills.
 Elastin and collagen play an essential role in the healing process of skin — including scrapes and scars — as well as your skin's appearance and health.